tycrek/degoogle/README.md

 - [uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/) (thanks u/rudolf323)

 # Replacements/alternatives
-## Notes, disclaimers, and rules
+### Notes, disclaimers, and rules

-**Please read:** Instead of last year where any replacement I found was included, I will specifically focus on *privacy-focused* replacements this year.
+1. Only **privacy/security** focused alternatives will be suggested.
 1. Once again, replacements are based off [this Wikipedia article](https://en.wikipedia.org/wiki/List_of_Google_products)
-2. Currencies in USD unless otherwise stated
-3. This year I've decided ***not*** to include products from companies such as Microsoft, Apple, Yahoo, Amazon, etc. This includes companies/apps/services they own.
+3. Products from companies such as Microsoft, Apple, Yahoo, Amazon, etc. will *not* be recommended unless there is a very good reason to.
+This includes companies/apps/services they own.
 4. Controversial services will have a disclaimer attached if needed.
 5. 5-eyes, 9-eyes, and 14-eyes services **will** be listed, and marked as such.
 This means the company, not the server IP.
     - 5: Australia, Canada, New Zealand, UK, USA
     - 9: Denmark, France, Netherlands, Norway
     - 14: Germany, Belgium, Italy, Sweden, Spain
     - [What are 5-eyes, 9-eyes, and 14-eyes?](https://restoreprivacy.com/5-eyes-9-eyes-14-eyes/)
-6. I will still be adding personal notes if I want to.
-7. Google offers a ridiculous amount of small services.
-I'm only focusing on the important ones for now.
-9. If you see *Help requested!*, it means I couldn't find any privacy-focused services and am asking for suggestions.

 ## Web-based products

 - Search (web, images)
   - [DuckDuckGo](https://duckduckgo.com/) - **5-eyes** -  One of the best privacy-focused search engines.
-Domain is hosted in USA which could potentially be problematic for some. *Editor note: I've used this for the past ~5 months and haven't had any major issues.
-Instant Answers are incredibly helpful for programming).*
+Domain is hosted in USA which could potentially be problematic for some.
   - [Startpage](https://www.startpage.com/) - **9-eyes** - Another privacy search engine that claims to not track any of your data.
 They operate servers in both USA and Europe.
 Note: Startpage was recently acquired.
 See [Issue #12](https://github.com/tycrek/degoogle/issues/12).
 Thanks @pydo, @ThijsRay, and @DatAres37.
   - [searx.me](https://searx.me/) - [Open-source](https://github.com/asciimoo/searx) (thanks for clarification u/Sheezdudeln) privacy search engine.
 Domain hosted in Germany.
   - [Qwant](https://www.qwant.com/) - Major improvements since 2018's guide.